-- A DC Personal Injury Lawyer Can Handle the Insurance Company – Insurance companies have one goal in mind, and that is to make money.
+- A Personal Injury Lawyer Can Handle the Insurance Company – Insurance companies have one goal in mind, and that is to make money.
 Their formula is simple: they make a profit by paying out fast settlements to clients who have been injured in an accident.
-These companies have many tactics up their sleeves to encourage you to settle without a personal injury lawyer DC residents turn to.
+These companies have many tactics up their sleeves to encourage you to settle without a lawyer.
 They might tell you that “we accept responsibility” and “will settle now.”
 As tempting as this could be, you will likely get far less than what you deserve or could get with the help of a lawyer.

 - No Fee, No Win – Most personal injury law firms work on a contingency fee basis.
 This means you will not have to pay anything upfront.
 If your lawyer wins your claim, his or her fees will be deducted from the final settlement amount.

-- A DC Personal Injury Lawyer Has Resources – Any respected attorney, like a personal injury lawyer Washington, DC can rely on, should have access to various resources that could help your case.
+- A Personal Injury Lawyer Has Resources – Any respected attorney should have access to various resources that could help your case.
 These resources may include doctors, medical professionals, expert witnesses, forensic examiners, scene investigators, and more.
 In addition to these critical connections, a lawyer may know people who work in the court system.
 In some instances, this could be of benefit to you.

 Have You Suffered a Personal Injury?
 Contact Frederick J. Brynn, P.C.

 Frederick J. Brynn, P.C., understands the physical, emotional, and financial obstacles you may be facing.
 Guided by 75 years of combined experience and a zealous determination to fight for our clients, we will be there for you when you may need it most.
-For a free consultation with a personal injury lawyer DC trusts at Frederick J. Brynn, P.C., please call our office today.
+For a free consultation with a lawyer at Frederick J. Brynn, P.C., please call our office today.